Why Abrasion Resistance is Essential for Compressors & Manufacturing

 Abrasion resistance may also be provided by epoxies.

 It’s not enough to simply fashion a manufacturing establishment with abrasion resistant materials which are then eased past one another with proper lubricants.

 Covering surfaces with an abrasion resistant coating is also an effective way to cut down on friction.

 Microscopic valleys, pits, and peaks may be present or slowly form on manufacturing surfaces.
 An abrasion resistant coating provides tiny padding between even seemingly smooth materials.

 The right coating depends on if the equipment is outside or inside, exposed to high temperatures, or constantly in contact with corrosive chemicals or water.

-A popular component of abrasion resistant coatings is PTFE, or polytetrafluoroethylene.
-It’s a synthetic polymer which is mostly made of carbon and fluorine.
+A popular component of abrasion resistant coatings is PTFE, or polytetrafluoroethylene, a synthetic polymer made of carbon and fluorine.

 PTFE is waterproof and highly resistant to friction.
 If PTFE sounds like an exotic manufacturing material seen only by privileged employees, bear in mind that you probably have some in your kitchen.

 It’s best known in its commercial form as Teflon.